Integrative Medicine | Lifestyle Medicine

 • Figure out if hormone therapy is right for you

-• Establish regimen of supplements and lifestyle to support your health.
+• Establish a regimen of supplements and lifestyle changes to support your health.

 • Be the best parent, partner, co-worker and leader you can be